Why Have A Code of Conduct?

 It was tempting to begin by copying existing sets of rules, and then just tweak them for my purpose.
 But that soon revealed many flaws.

-For example, take the "Ten Commandments" of the Christian faith.
-The first four aren't codes for living at all, and in real life have caused more confusion and consternation than they're worth.
-The last six could be covered by two words: "Be nice".
+For example, take the “Ten Commandments” of the Christian faith.
+The first four aren’t codes for living at all, and in real life have caused more confusion and consternation than they’re worth.
+The last six could be covered by two words: “Be nice”.
+(And I later realized that there weren’t only ten commandments, but rather hundreds, written on the stone tablets.)

 As soon as I realized that, I adopted “Be nice” as the first tenet of my new code.
 I quickly changed it to “Be kind” because of the connotation difference (“niceness” generally applies only to the actions, whereas “kindness” covers the attitude as well).
 Not only does that cover the last six of the “Ten Commandments”, but quite a few government laws.
 Stealing, vandalism, rape, murder, arson, driving unsafely, etc., are all examples of being unkind.
 The rest of the list built from there.